briandgoldberg/Homeless-Poker/README.md

 MVP
 - User chooses amount of Ethereum needed to enter the tournament.
 - Users send tokens to the smart contract.
 They must send the right amount.
-- Users submit 1st, 2nd, 3rd, 4th, etc. winners (based on the number of prizes) by selecting their public key
+- Users submit 1st, 2nd, 3rd, 4th, etc. winners (based on the number of prizes) by selecting their public key.
 - Funds are distributed to the winners

 Determining Prizes